opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

           return child.get(FolderPreferenceProvider);
         }
         // When passed in as another file, such as launch.json
-        // need to be set corresponding FolderPreferenceProvider and related FolderPreferenceProviderOptions dependency
+        // need to be set corresponding FolderPreferenceProvider and the related FolderPreferenceProviderOptions dependency
         // The FolderPreferenceProvider fetch here must be multiple instances, because multiple profiles may exist in the workspace mode return child.get(FolderPreferenceProvider, {
           tag: sectionName,